aditya107/How-to-Github/README.md

 ## Overview

-These are a list of useful commands from [this](https://www.youtube.com/watch?v=Loav1kbA640) video on Youtube by Siraj Raval.
+These are a list of useful commands.